The Te Whatu Ora / NZNO Collective Agreement negotiations got underway in September 2024.

 More information about the Safe Staffing strikes here.

-Te Whatu Ora 23 October 2025 strike
+Te Whatu Ora national strike 23 October 2025

 NZNO Te Whatu Ora members voted strongly in favour of taking national strike action from 1100-1500 on Thursday 23 October 2025.
 The decision to take this further strike action showed that Te Whatu Ora members are committed to achieving their goals raised in bargaining around enforceable safe staffing and patient safety as well as pay increases that don’t mean a pay cut.